 When Necessary Use Words.
 It Is Always Necessary.*

-It is our nature to make excuses for ourselves and sometimes our excuses are so good that others borrow them for their own selves.
+It is our nature to make excuses for ourselves and sometimes our excuses are so good that others borrow them.
 Sometimes these excuses catch on and become mottoes.
 It is my loving advice to you that you be on your guard against such things.
-To lie to yourself is easy, and you will be especially good at believing those particular lies.
-But when others approve, and even agree with your lies, this makes them all the more easy to believe because of the affirmation that you receive in your self-deception.
-And when that deception becomes a motto, then, perhaps it is the most difficult to dislodge.
+To lie to yourself is easy, and you will be especially good at believing your own self deceptions.
+But when others approve, and even agree with your lies, this makes them all the more easy to believe because of the affirmation it gives you.
+And when that deception becomes a motto, then, perhaps, it is almost impossible dislodge.
 Always be on your guard.
 Test everything against scripture.

 There are many such mottoes that make their way around Christendom.
 This letter is to address just one.
 The source of this one is thought to be Francis of Assisi, and it will sound something like this: